istio/istio.io/content/docs/setup/kubernetes/additional-setup/sidecar-injection/index.md

 istio-sidecar-injector`.

 {{< warning >}}
-The sidecar injector pod(s) should be restarted after modifying the mutatingwebhookconfiguration.
+The sidecar injector pod(s) should be restarted after modifying the `mutatingwebhookconfiguration`.
 {{< /warning >}}

 The `istio-sidecar-injector` ConfigMap in the `istio-system` namespace has the default